 2. What is a concealed weapon?

 Weapons are considered “concealed” when they are not readily observable.
-For example, a weapon becomes concealed when people carry it:
+For example, a weapon becomes concealed when you carry it:

-Even when a person openly carries a gun in a belt holster, Nevada law considers the gun concealed if the person’s blazer or jacket shields the gun from plain view.3
+Even when you openly carry a gun in a belt holster, Nevada law considers the gun concealed if your blazer or jacket shields the gun from plain view.3

 3. Where can I carry concealed firearms?

-People with valid CCW permits may carry concealed firearms on the premises of any public building except for the following locations:
+If you have a valid CCW permit, you may carry concealed firearms on the premises of any public building except for the following locations:

 - courthouses and courtrooms (judges and some employees are exempt),

-- any buildings with metal detectors or signs prohibiting firearms at each public entrance, or places where carrying concealed firearms is prohibited by federal or state law4
+- Any buildings with metal detectors or signs prohibiting firearms at each public entrance, and

 Carrying a concealed firearm in a prohibited public building is a misdemeanor.
-It makes no difference whether the person has a CCW permit.
+It makes no difference whether you have a CCW permit.
 The punishment includes:

 Also see our article about carrying concealed in casinos.